Task and issue tracking systems guide

 section.

-Now, you can configure these new Jira extension parameters: Use LDAP credentials if available
+Use LDAP credentials if available

 , Use default proxy credentials